-Efficient transformer design is a vast and complex subject.
-The information on this page gave me a working example suitable for Tesla Coil use.
+Efficient transformer design is a vast and complex subject of which I only know the BASICS.
+The information on this page gave me a working example suitable for Tesla Coil use ONLY.

 50/60Hz Transformers with high current & volts are Lethal.

 The transformer (above) had a burnt-out secondary winding when I was kindly given it for free.
 My aim with this project was to provide a robust tesla coil power source, allowing me to move away from the fragile Neon Sign Transformers (NSTs).

 You may wish to skip this first section if your not interested in the theory.

 Originally the secondary winding was wound conventionally around the primary coil on the middle leg.
 The all important cross-sectional area of this centre leg, where all the cores meet, was 8 square inches.
 I say important, because larger cores are better at dissipating heat among other things.